jballantine/capstone/README.md

 ## Prerequisites

 All tools required for this project are listed below.
-I have also set up an EC2 instance (screenshot 1) which will host/communicate with these tools and essentially serve as the management centre for this project.
+I have also set up an [EC2 instance](screenshots/screenshot1) which will host/communicate with these tools and essentially serve as the management centre for this project.
-- Jenkins
+- Jenkins (incl.
+Blue Ocean plugin) https://www.digitalocean.com/community/tutorials/how-to-install-jenkins-on-ubuntu-22-04
-https://www.digitalocean.com/community/tutorials/how-to-install-jenkins-on-ubuntu-22-04
 - Docker
 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04